Clemapfel/crisp/docs/hardware_acceleration/textures.md

 }
 ```

 We see that textures, like multi-plane images, take two template parameters: the *value type* `T` and the number of planes `N`.
 Unlike images, however, we are somewhat limited here.
 There are only two possible value types: `bool` and 32-bit `float`.
 Furthermore we can only have up to a maximum amount of 4 planes.
+This is because only textures of these types fully benefit from hardware-acceleration and are supported by the graphics card.

 We can create a texture from an image like so: